Powerlearnproject/se-assignment-1-setting-up-your-developer-environment-sam-oluwagbemi/README.md

 - Configuration Complexities: Setting up Docker Desktop required enabling WSL 2, which was a bit confusing at first.
 I overcame this by following the detailed instructions provided in the Docker documentation.
 - Network or Permission Issues: While installing some software, I ran into permission issues, especially with Git.
 Running the installers with administrative privileges helped resolve these problems.

+10 **Strategies I Used to Overcome Challenges**
+   - Consulting Official Documentation: I frequently referred to the official documentation for each tool, which clarified many installation and configuration steps.
+   - Community Support: Browsing through community forums and Q&A sites helped me find solutions to specific problems I encountered.
+   - Persistence: I didn't give up when faced with obstacles and kept trying different solutions until I found what worked.

+Overall, setting up my development environment was a valuable learning experience.
+I now have a robust and efficient workspace that is ready for coding, debugging, version control, and collaboration.

 #Deliverables:
 - Document detailing the setup process with step-by-step instructions and screenshots where necessary.